somatechlat/somafractalmemory/docs/development-manual/index.md

----
+# Development Manual---

 title: "SomaFractalMemory Development Manual"

-purpose: "Guide for software engineers on how to build, modify, and contribute to the codebase"
+This manual is for contributors extending SomaFractalMemory.
+It defines environment setup, coding conventions, test strategy, and the supported `/memories` API contract.purpose: "Guide for software engineers on how to build, modify, and contribute to the codebase"

 audience:

-  - "Primary: Software Engineers"
+All legacy API variants were removed in October 2025.
+Only merge code and documentation that respects the `/memories` CRUD/search surface and the new CLI commands (`store`, `search`, `get`, `delete`).  - "Primary: Software Engineers"

   - "Primary: Contributors"
   - "Secondary: Technical Leads"
 version: "1.0.0"